 Overnight Oatmeal Smoothies with amazing flavors like carrot cake, strawberry cheesecake, chocolate peanut butter, and apple pie will be your new favorite breakfast!
 Jump to Recipe keyboard_arrow_down

 These Oatmeal Smoothies will be your new favorite make ahead breakfast.
-Packed with rolled oats and fruit, these oat smoothies taste great and keep you full all morning.
+Packed with whole grain rolled oats and fruit, these oat smoothies taste great and keep you full all morning.

 Instead of making a hundred resolutions, I am going to commit to making some small changes to my routine that will help set me up for success.
 For me, that means starting first thing in the morning.

 I don’t know about you, but my morning sets the tone for the rest for my day.
 If I start out my day out on the right foot, then my whole day goes more smoothly.
 A breakfast made with real ingredients leads to healthier choices all day.
 A few minutes of tech-free time to focus on gratitude change the way I approach challenges.
 Working out gives me more energy and always makes me feel more productive.

 So this year I am getting out of my morning rut (i.e. hitting snooze at least 3 times and spending my first waking moments scrolling through social media), and jumping into something new.
 A fresh, energizing morning routine packed with nutritious food, happy brain space, some movement, and an earlier wake up time.
 Don’t worry, not too much earlier.

 One of my biggest goals this year is to make a healthier breakfast made with real ingredients a priority.
 Lately, I have been in the bad habit of pushing through the morning on nothing but coffee and a few handfuls of cereal.
 This inevitably leads to a late morning caffeine crash.
 Not this year.